Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 I owned and operated a successful magazine called "Singles Unlimited."
 When I went to Mr. Barksdale “Barky” Haggins of Barky's Music Store in Richmond, Virginia for an advertisement, he gave me more than an ad for my magazine.
 He gave me a tremendous compliment that has motivated me over the years.

 I have taught hundreds of students during my career.
 I started out teaching English in Metuchen, New Jersey in 1968.
-Since then I taught at Charles City High School, Kee Business College, J. Sargeant Reynolds Community College, John Tyler Community College, Beta Tech, Averett University and Trinity Episcopal School.
+Since then I taught at Charles City High School, Kee Business College, J. Sargeant Reynolds Community College, John Tyler Community College, Beta Tech, Averett University and Trinity Episcopal School, and The Way of Life Spiritual Development Center.

-Of all the comments I have heard over the years, one stands out among the others.
+Of all the comments I have heard over the years about my teaching, one stands out among the others.
 It came from a student in my New Testament class at Averett University.
-The young woman wrote on her evaluation form that "Rev. Minnicks touches when she teaches!"
+The young woman wrote on her evaluation form: "Rev. Minnicks touches when she teaches!"

 I have belonged to various churches over the years.
 I remember most of the things I have heard, especially the things that pastors told me personally.

 One pastor told me that I had strong faith.
 In fact, he added that I had more faith than he had.
 He reminded me that Proverbs 18:16 says my gift would make room for me.
-The pastor assured me that my gift and my faith make a good combination.
+The pastor assured me that my gift and my faith make a good combination and both of them would take me far in life.

 When I was in seminary, I noticed a person following me around.
 I never considered him to be a stalker.
 However, I was curious enough to approach him.
 When I asked him why he showed up at so many places where I was, he gave me a very enlightening answer.